80s Makeup Looks: Trends of a Glam Decade

 An 80s Merle Norman Studio ad celebrating the transformative power of subtle, sun-kissed makeup.
 Photo Credit: FGR Scan

 During the 80s, beach outings were opportunities to showcase bold fashion choices.
-This era saw women embracing beachwear with flair, often choosing coral lipsticks, shimmery gold eyeshadows, and other sun-kissed hues to complement their looks.
-Supermodel Christie Brinkley epitomized this girl next door looks.
+This era saw women embracing beach beauty by choosing coral lipsticks, shimmery gold eyeshadows, and other sun-kissed hues to complement their looks.
+Supermodel Christie Brinkley epitomized this girl next door look.

 Neon Everything